LokSrc/discord-musicbot-js/README.md

     help - used to display all the commands

     loop - used to enable/disable looping current queue.
 NOTE: Currently playing song is not part of queue!!

+    moveme - used to move member from one voice channel to "movemeChannel"

     radioname - if you have set up radio you can play it with this command NOTE: radioname is what you have set up in config!